 The briefings you will find on this page reflect some of the most popular topics that previous learners have decided to write about in their assignments and dissertations.
 Therefore, these resources do not cover the entire Modern Studies curriculum, but are linked specifically to popular areas of research tied to the curriculum.

-According to the SQA, a common shortcoming in learners’ dissertations is the lack of appropriate sources used.
-For example, some pupils overly rely on general internet sites such as Wikipedia, BBC News and newspaper websites.
-The materials published on this site have been gathered to provide learners with credible, relevant sources of information.
 All the materials we have referenced come from trustworthy sources, such as academic research, government publications and other reputable institutions.
 For further guidance on carrying out your own research, and identifying credible and reliable sources, we strongly recommend you read SCCJR ‘Research methods and skills’.

 As well as providing a definition of crime, this briefing explores how it is decided which human behaviours should be considered a ‘crime’ and which should not.